 When you use multiple concurrencies, messages can return simultaneously and get processed out of order.
 While this is rare, you can mitigate the possibility by setting up the Concurrency Lock ID Template.

-Use the Concurrency Id Lock Template field to ensure the records are always processed in the correct order.
+Edit the Concurrency ID lock template setting to ensure the records are always processed in the correct order.
 Enter one or more fields from your records to construct a unique key for each record.
 With the unique key (that you define), integrator.io will not process any two records with the same unique key value simultaneously, and records with duplicate key values will always be processed in the correct order.
-If two or more records that do NOT have the same unique key value come in at the same time, they will continue to be processed in parallel (preserving optimized flow performance for unrelated records).
+If two or more records that do not have the same unique key value come in at the same time, they will continue to be processed in parallel (preserving optimized flow performance for unrelated records).

-- Enter the field you want to use as the unique key (wrapped in three sets of curly brackets) to process records in the order that changes are received.
+- Enter a handlebars expression to reference the field you want to use as the unique key (wrapped in three sets of curly brackets) to process records in the order that changes are received.
 For example:

 - Click Save.

-You can use the editor to write more complex logic to lock your records in subsequent order.
-Click the pencil icon to the right of the Concurrency ID Lock Template field to open the editor.
+Click the pencil icon () to the right of the Concurrency ID lock template field to open the editor.

 - Type your handlebars template here: Enter the handlebars expression you want to use as your template.

-- Resources available in your template: This displays sample data to test your expression.
+- Resources available for your handlebars template: This displays sample data to test your expression.

 - Evaluated handlebars template: This displays the value captured by your handlebars expression that would be used when processing the sample record.